-In the EDA Central, it is recommended that the maximum as-of-right height remain at 70 feet as well as the maximum as-of-right FAR remain at 4.0 within most of the sub-district.
-Within the eastern portion of the sub-district that is within 165 feet of the Albany Street public right-ofway running from the centerline between Paul Sullivan Way on the north and the southern parcel boundary for the existing MBTA operations site to the south, the maximum as-of-right height shall be 100 feet and the maximum as-of-right FAR shall remain at 4.0.
-In order to provide an accessible pedestrian-friendly urban ground floor interface the proposed front yard/street wall setback is ten (10) feet along Albany Street while the remaining streets in the sub-area have a modal set back.
+In the EDA Central, it is recommended that the maximum as-of-right height remain at 70 feet, as well as the maximum as-of-right FAR remain at 4.0 within most of the sub-district.
+Within the eastern portion of the sub-district that is within 165 feet of the Albany Street public right-of-way, running from the centerline between Paul Sullivan Way on the north and the southern parcel boundary for the existing MBTA operations site to the south, the maximum as-of-right height shall be 100 feet and the maximum as-of-right FAR shall remain at 4.0.
+In order to provide an accessible pedestrian-friendly urban ground floor interface, the proposed front yard/street wall setback is ten (10) feet along Albany Street, while the remaining streets in the sub-area will have a modal set back.

-Proposed As-of-Right Heights and FARs - EDA Central
+Proposed as-of-right heights and FARs - EDA Central

-Proposed EDA Central Sub-District
+Proposed EDA Central sub-district

-Within the EDA Central zoning subdistrict, PDAs will be allowed.
-The maximum allowed PDA FAR in the sub-district shall be 6.5.
-Within area 1 (see map) the maximum allowed PDA building height shall be 70 feet.
-Within area 2 (see map) (for the portion of the subdistrict beyond the 100-foot setback from eastern edge of Harrison Avenue to 165 feet from Albany Street), the maximum allowed PDA building height shall be 120 feet.
-Within area 3 (see map) (within 165 feet from Albany Street running from the centerline between Paul Sullivan Way on the north and the southern parcel boundary for the existing MBTA operations site to the south), the maximum allowed PDA building height shall be 200 feet.
+Within the EDA Central zoning sub-district, PDAs will be allowed.
+The maximum allowed PDA FAR in the sub-district shall be 6.5, except in Area 1 (see map below), where the maximum allowed PDA FAR shall be 4.0.
+Within Area 1, the maximum allowed PDA building height shall be 70 feet.
+Within Area 2 (see map below) (the portion of the sub-district within the 100-foot setback from the eastern edge of Harrison Avenue), the maximum allowed PDA building height shall be 70 feet.
+Within Area 3 (see map below) (the portion of the sub-district beyond the 100-foot setback from the eastern edge of Harrison Avenue to 165 feet from Albany Street), the maximum allowed PDA building height shall be 120 feet.
+Within Area 4 (see map below) (within 165 feet from Albany Street running from the centerline between Paul Sullivan Way on the north and the southern parcel boundary for the existing MBTA operations site to the south), the maximum allowed PDA building height shall be 200 feet.

-Proposed PDA Height Areas - EDA Central
+Proposed PDA height areas - EDA Central

 FAR HEIGHT

-existing Zoning As Of Right 4.0 70
+existing As-of-Right 4.0 70'

-PDA 5.0 110
+ZONING PDA 5.0 110'

-PROPOSED ZONING As Of Right 4.0 70/100
+PROPOSED ZONING As-of-Right 4.0 70'/100'

-PDA 6.5 120/200
+PDA 4.0/6.5 70'/120'/200'

-Proposed PDA Heights and FARs - EDA Central
+Proposed PDA heights and FARs - EDA Central